 Check out these fun classroom Valentines for children of all ages

 Materials: A large piece of paper, tape, construction paper, crayons, pencil.

 Set up: Tape the large piece of paper on the wall where the children can reach it.

-Step 1: Explain to the children that they are going to be writing a Valentine’s Day story.
-On the top of the paper write Once Upon A Time.
+Step 1: Explain to the children that they will write a Valentine’s Day story.
+On the top of the paper, write Once Upon A Time.